platformsh-templates/bigfoot-multiapp/README.md

 ### Migrating your data

-If you are moving an existing site to Platform.sh, then in addition to code you also need to migrate your data.
+If you are moving an existing site to Upsun, then in addition to code you also need to migrate your data.
 That means your database and your files.

 <details>
 <summary>Importing the database</summary><br/>

 First, obtain a database dump from your current site and save your dump file as `database.sql`.
-Then, import the database into your Platform.sh site using the CLI:
+Then, import the database into your Upsun site using the CLI:

 ```bash
 symfony sql -e main < database.sql